GeneCloud1485/Drama-in-History/docs/3_mechanics/basic_mechanics.md

 ---

 # Tests of the Currency Pools
 The currency pools are Flesh, Grit, Composure and Fortitude.
-Each can be tested
+Each can be tested in different circumstances.

+Min nBd dice pool is 2 for all currency pool tests.

+[TODO WIP notes]
+- All test rolled at Max Pool value
+- Expecting Composure and Grit to drop more quickly
+	- Losing Composure and Grit when at zero -> 1/2 passed through to next level
+- Test with 'Difficulty' in Rd, and lose 'Difficulty' - number of successes from pool
+	- E.g. A tense situation which could lead to violence tests Composure with 4Rd.
+The number of 4 - success will be removed from pool.
+- There will always be an Rd modifier on Composure and Fort checks

 ## Test of the Flesh Pool
 Tested in a Courage Test when receiving a physical or painful injury to resist passing out.
 Or tested when resisting or recovering from a fever or sickness.

-- nBd equals **Max Flesh pool** + nRd which is current persistent penalty dice + Flesh/Pain points incurred to trigger this test + any situational modifiers
+- Pool of nBd equals **Max Flesh** + nRd from current persistent penalty dice + Flesh/Pain points incurred to trigger this test + any situational modifiers

 > E.g. An actor with Flesh pool of 8 with 2 current persistent penalties takes a sword blow which inflicts 3 Flesh damage to them.
 The test would be 8Bd + 5Rd based on the 3pt Flesh wound and 2 persistent penalties.

 Any appropriate traits or dramatic advantages could be added to the pool.

 - Success: the test is passed
-- Yes, but: accept a persistent penalty dice to pass the test or pass out
 - Failed: failed the test and passed out, adding a persistent penalty dice

 Once an actor is passed out, they stay out until at lest the end of the scene.
 There are circumstance where the actor can recover their senses;